Dreams (video game): Community Jam

 Community Jam is a themed contest, where creators create content based on a theme, for example "Spring Season" and "Pirates", and others vote on their favourites.
 The winners and runners-up get a badge on their creation's page.
-There is a new Community Jam with a new theme every few weeks, for example "Spring Season" and "Pirates".
+There is a new Community Jam with a new theme every few weeks.

 Plot

-Outside the user-generated creations, Dreams itself takes place in the Dreamiverse, a surreal universe made out of dreams and ideas.
-The Dreamiverse is presided by the Dream Queen, a being who helps the player learn about each aspect of Dreams.
 New players use the Dream Queen's Homespace before unlocking their own.
 The Dreamiverse is also inhabited by the Architect and Designer, two experts who teach the player about DreamShaping through in-game tutorials, and Imps, the player-controlled creatures who manipulate objects and possess characters.
-Every creation in Dreams exists in the Dreamiverse, and the term "Dreamiverse" also refers to the catalogue of creations available for players to browse and use in their own creations.

 Art's Dream

 Media Molecule's creation Art's Dream "follows a former jazz musician Art as he dreams about his life, past and present, and realises he needs to make amends with his fellow bandmates.
 The journey takes him through a series of dream-like situations involving him and a whole cast of wonderful fantasy characters, such as D-Bug, a helpful little robot with an electric personality and Frances, a hammer wielding teddy bear."

-Art's Dream follows three connected stories: The Dream Gardens, The Blues City, and The Meridian Forest.
-Each story has a different genre as well as different characters, visuals, music and gameplay.
-They each relate to different parts of Art's mind and connect to the past, present and future respectively.
-All three stories converge at the end of the game.
-Throughout Art's Dream, the Imp is used to interact with the world and possess characters.
-The game also has many prize bubbles to be collected, letting players make their own creations with the elements used in Art's Dream.